Tips for Success in HSC Maths Advanced, Extension 1, Extension 2, and Maths Standard

 Learn a lesson from past papers

-High-scoring students agree: using their past papers for guidance has been crucial to their score.
+High-scoring students agree: using their past papers for guidance has been crucial to their scores.
 Go through your past papers to determine your problem points, then practice them.

 Show all your work